ChorusOne/solido/docs/dev-docs/fee-management.md

 ### What do we want to achieve?

-- We want to take X% of the staking rewards as fees and distribute them across Lido stakeholders.
+- We want to take X% of the staking Fees as fees and distribute them across Lido stakeholders.
 - X is set by Lido Governance (default : 10%)
 - Who are these stakeholders and what is the distribution pattern?
     - Insurance Fund : a% (of the X%)